It’s not easy to get banned from a cruise line but it happens a lot more than you’d think.

 He was picked up by a boat and had to gather his things.
 He was then left in Nassau and had to make his own way home to Miami.

-It wasn’t just him who was banned but all of his friends cruising with him.
-I’m not sure that all of his friends should have been banned, after watching their friend jump I doubt any of them would ever try the same stunt but I guess it’s a better safe than sorry approach from the cruise lines.
+I’m not sure that all of his friends should have been banned .
+After watching their friend jump I doubt any of them would ever try the same stunt but I guess it’s a better safe than sorry approach from the cruise lines.

 A Group Were Arrested on a P&O Cruise

-This next one caused a LOT of media attention when it happened and it doesn’t involve anybody standing on, or jumping off of a balcony.
+This next one caused a LOT of media attention when it happened – and it doesn’t involve anybody standing on, or jumping off of a balcony.

 All parties involved in this incident were definitely on the ship at the time but there are a few questions about what happened.

-The event happened on board P&O’s Britannia and if you’re from the UK you’ll probably remember this story.
 If you’re from outside of the UK you might never have heard about it, and it’s one of the weirdest and funniest cruise news stories so I’m excited to get to break this news to you.

-Britannia was sailing on a 7 night Norwegian Fjords cruise and was on her way back to Southampton at the time.
+Britannia was sailing on a 7-night Norwegian Fjords cruise and was on her way back to Southampton at the time.
 Officers on board made an emergency tannoy announcement at 2 AM for security to head to deck 16.

-It sounds like when people heard this announcement if they were nearby, and weren’t security but were just passengers they headed to have a look.
-Witnesses said that they were ‘so frightened they had to hide’ as ‘family groups fought’.
+It sounds like when people heard this announcement if they were nearby, and weren’t security but were just passengers, they headed to have a look.

-A witness who was part of the group involved said to staff that things kicked off when another passenger appeared dressed as a clown.
+The incident was described as a violent late-night brawl with ‘blood everywhere’ but this isn’t the interesting part of the story.
+A witness who was part of the group involved said to staff that things kicked off when another passenger appeared dressed as a clown!

 I’m not 100% sure if the people involved in this incident were banned from cruising with P&O again but they were arrested, and usually, if you do something on board that gets you arrested, the cruise line won’t want you back.

-Interestingly cruise ships do have jails onboard which they can use in case of an emergency.
-The police said that 6 people were assaulted in the fight and a man aged 43 and a women aged 41 were arrested.
+The police said that 6 people were assaulted in the fight – and a man aged 43 and a woman aged 41 were arrested.

 There is no information to suggest that a clown was involved in this incident.